KRFOSS/kali-docs/general-use/xfce-with-rdp/index.md

 `docker run -p 3390:3390 --expose=3390 --tty --interactive kalilinux/kali-rolling /bin/bash`

+For additional usage on Docker, such as how to resume an exited container, please read [using Kali Docker images](/docs/containers/using-kali-docker-images).

 For AWS, we must be sure to allow our IP to access the proper ports when we set up the machine.

 To use the script we do the following: